 i.
-Describe the State's method for addressing individual problems as they are discovered.
+Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items.
+In addition, provide information on the methods used by the state to document these items.

 If system edits are not functioning properly and it is discovered that claims have been paid that are not in accordance with the reimbursement methodology in the approved waiver, the ASO will initiate a recovery of funds paid to a provider.
 The ASO will also initiate a recovery of funds for services provided in excess or not in accordance with the participant's approved plan of service.
 Technical assistance is provided to the provider by the ASO or the OSA.
-Continued billing errors may result in referrals to the DHMH Office of Inspector General (OIG).
+Continued billing errors may result in a referrals to MDH'sthe DHMH_Office of Inspector General (OIG).
 The OIG refers cases to the Medicaid Fraud Control Unit as appropriate.